villegame/datalog-sw/README.md

 Simple script for lighting up a led to indicate system is online and to listen a button for shutdown command.

 ### lcd.py
 LCD display handling script.
+Uses LCD class from lcdlib.py and Database class from dblib.py.

+### read.sh
+Basic reader, can be replaced with reader.py

+### lcdlib.py
+LCD-display handling class.
 Based on example here: http://www.raspberrypi-spy.co.uk/2012/08/16x2-lcd-module-control-with-backlight-switch/

+### dblib.py
+Database handling class.
+To be used from reader.py and lcd.py.

 ### psql.sql
 Contains sql scripts for creting a schema and a few tables.